munificent/craftinginterpreters/book/classes.md

 In this chapter, we introduced two new runtime entities, LoxClass and LoxInstance.
 The former is where behavior for objects lives and the latter is for state.
-What if you could define methods right on a single object inside LoxInstance?
+What if you could define methods right on a single object, inside LoxInstance?
 In that case, we wouldn't need LoxClass at all.
 LoxInstance would be a complete package for defining the behavior and state of an object.

 We'd still want some way to reuse behavior across multiple instances.
-Since there are no classes, we'll let a LoxInstance delegate directly to another LoxInstance to reuse its fields and methods, sort of like inheritance.
+Since there are no classes, we'll let a LoxInstance [*delegate*][delegate] directly to another LoxInstance to reuse its fields and methods, sort of like inheritance.
 The end result is a simpler runtime with only a single internal construct, LoxInstance.

 Users would model their program as a constellation of objects, some of which delegate to each other to reflect commonality.
 There are no longer classes.
-Instead, individual objects that are delegated to represent "canonical" or "prototypical" objects that many others are similar to.
+Instead, individual objects that are delegated to represent "canonical" or "prototypical" objects that others refine.

 That's where the name "[prototypes][proto]" comes from for this paradigm.
 It was invented by David Ungar and Randall Smith in a language called [Self][].
-They came up with it by starting with Smalltalk and following the above mental exercise to see how much they could simplify it.
+They came up with it by starting with Smalltalk and following the above mental exercise to see how much they could pare it down.

 Prototypes were an academic curiosity for a long time, a fascinating one that generated interesting research but didn't make a dent in the larger world of programming.
-That is until Brendan took crammed prototypes into JavaScript which then promptly took over the world.
+That is until Brendan Eich crammed prototypes into JavaScript which then promptly took over the world.
 Many (many) <span name="words">words</span>
 have been written about prototypes in JavaScript.
 Whether that shows that prototypes are brilliant or confusing -- or both! -- is an open question.